Estimated reading time: 7 minutes

 You can also earn your associate’s degree or certification much more quickly than you’d normally be able to if you were attending campus classes.
 This is because you usually can get all the classes you need with no waiting time, taking courses that are the most relevant to your needs and interests.

-This means you usually don’t waste time studying up on skills and scenarios you know you’re never going to use or encounter.
+This means you usually don’t waste time studying skills and scenarios you know you’re never going to use or encounter.

 Many online learning institutions help you by providing tutoring and academic advising time with the instructor.